GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 {% Aside %}

-The design of the Topics API is currently under discussion as an [explainer](https://github.com/jkarlin/topics), which is only the first step in the standardization process.
+The design of the Topics API is currently under discussion as an [explainer](https://github.com/patcg-individual-drafts/topics).
 The API is not finalized.

 The parameters described in this article, and details of the API (such as taxonomy size, the number of topics calculated per week and the number of topics returned per call) are subject to